-Mainstream performance has been redefined, introducing the EVGA Z170 FTW.
-The Z170 platform is the first mainstream chipset to feature DDR4 memory, and the new 6th Generation Intel® CoreTM Processors!
-Features upgrades to the already top notch UEFI interface, 5 phase VRM, 1 M.2 slot, Native SATA 3/6G and USB3, 2 way SLI, Intel NIC, and more sitting on an 6 layer PCB.
+Mainstream performance has been redefined, introducing the EVGA Z170 Classified K. The Z170 platform is the first mainstream chipset to feature DDR4 memory, and the new 6th Generation Intel® CoreTM Processors!
+Features upgrades to the already top notch UEFI interface, 8 phase VRM, 3x M.2 slots, USB 3.1 type A, Native SATA 3/6G, 2 way SLI + PhysX, dual NIC's by Intel and Killer, and more sitting on a 6 layer PCB.